trezzuri/erpnext-docs/docs/en/setting-up/settings/system-settings.md

 * **Session Expiry Mobile**: Session expiry when logged in from a mobile phone.
 * **Document Share Key Expiry (in Days)**: Number of days after which "document web link" sent via email will be expired.
 * **Allow only one session per user**: If you want to use a single set of credentials for multiple users, tick this checkbox.
 The number of simultaneous sessions can be changed under User master.
 Mobile phone sessions are not counted here.
-* **Allow Login using Mobile Number**: By checking the 'Allow Login using Mobile Number' checkbox, you can log in to ERPNext using a valid mobile number set in your User account.
+* **Allow Login using Mobile Number**: By checking the 'Allow Login using Mobile Number' checkbox, you can log in to SOMA using a valid mobile number set in your User account.
 * **Allow Login using User Name**: Allow user login via their username set in the [User master](/docs/en/setting-up/users-and-permissions/adding-users).
 * **Show Full Error and Allow Reporting of Issues to the Developer**: This will display the whole error on the screen and allow reporting issues.
 If you have technical knowledge in this area, you can get a better idea of the error by reading the whole message.
 * **Remove EXIF tags from uploaded images**: Metadata stored in image files in the EXIF file format can be exploited to get sensitive user information.
 This option lets users remove that data from the images before uploading.